U.S. Route 131: Early history

 The first state-maintained highway along the path of US 131 was M-13, a designation applied to the road by July 1, 1919.
-US 131 debuted along with the rest of the initial U.S. Highway System on November 11, 1926, although at the time it was shown on maps from the Michigan–Indiana state line north to the small Northern Michigan community of Acme in Grand Traverse County.
+US 131 debuted along with the rest of the initial US Highway System on November 11, 1926, although at the time it was shown on maps from the Michigan–Indiana state line north to the small Northern Michigan community of Acme in Grand Traverse County.
 The northernmost section of the highway between Fife Lake and Acme was not signposted in the field and the designation ended instead at Fife Lake, about 213 mi north of the state line.
 At the same time, the Michigan State Highway Department (MSHD) redesignated the remainder of M-13, between Fife Lake and Petoskey, as M-131.
 Public Act 131 of 1931 allowed the MSHD to take control over the city streets that carried state highways through cities in the state.
 Until this point, the City of Grand Rapids arbitrarily moved the route of state highways through the city on a regular basis.
 The department took control of a series of streets and fixed the routing of US 131 through the city after the passage of the act.
 The highway was shifted between Three Rivers and Constantine to the west side of the St. Joseph River in 1936.
 In late 1938 or early 1939, the MSHD extended US 131 northward over the southern section of M-131.
 After the changes US 131 turned eastward into Fife Lake and north to Kalkaska and Mancelona before ending in Petoskey.
 This extension connected US 131 directly to its parent highway, US 31, for the first time.
 By the end of the 1930s, the MSHD under the leadership of future governor Murray Van Wagoner had shifted emphasis to a program of road improvements designed to make the state's roads "safer and smoother for burgeoning traffic volumes."